-The following supplements the information contained in the Prospectus concerning the investment objectives and policies of the Funds.
-The Funds will implement their respective investment strategies by investing in securities of affiliated and unaffiliated open-end mutual funds, closed-end funds, and exchange-traded funds ("ETFs") (collectively, "Underlying Funds").
+The Dynamic Tactical Fund will implement its investment strategy by investing in securities of affiliated and unaffiliated open-end mutual funds, closed-fund funds, and ETFs (collectively, "Underlying Funds").
 Certain of the descriptions of the investments or techniques set forth below reflect that the investments and techniques are occurring indirectly through investments in Underlying Funds.